Chuck Schumer Wants AG Jeff Sessions To Resign And A Special Russia Prosecutor

 — Elizabeth Warren (@SenWarren) March 2, 2017

-House Democratic Leader Nancy Pelosi, like Senator Chuck Schumer, is also demanding that Jeff Sessions resign his position immediatel.
+House Democratic Leader Nancy Pelosi, like Senator Chuck Schumer, is also demanding that Jeff Sessions resign his position immediately.
 In a statement, she claimed that he is “not fit” for his job.
 Like her Democratic counterpart in the Senate, Pelosi also wants to see Trump and his long alleged Russia ties investigated by someone other that Trump’s own cabinet pick.

 “Now, after lying under oath to Congress about his own communications with the Russians, the attorney general must resign.
 Sessions is not fit to serve as the top law-enforcement officer of our country and must resign.
 There must be an independent, bipartisan, outside commission to investigate the Trump political, personal, and financial connections to the Russians.”